Walmart wrestles with how to respond to active shooters

 But most of its efforts are focused on curbing shoplifting, including putting more unarmed greeters at the door.
 Hargrove noted that like with any catastrophic event, Walmart is reviewing its protocols.

+Meanwhile, the company’s policy on selling guns has not changed, at least not as a result of this latest shooting.
+Walmart announced in February 2018 that it would no longer sell firearms and ammunition to people younger than 21 and also removed items resembling assault-style rifles from its website.
+Those moves were prompted by the mass shooting at a high school in Parkland, Florida, that killed 17 people.

+In 2015, Walmart stopped selling semi-automatic weapons like the AR-15 style rifle, the type used in another mass shooting three days ago in Dayton, Ohio.
+The retailer also doesn’t sell large-capacity magazines, handguns (except in Alaska) or bump stocks, nor the AK-style firearm that was used by the El Paso shooter.

-Melissa Love, a 26-year-old store associate in Long Beach, California, said Walmart’s active shooter training is inadequate and does not make her feel prepared.
+As for Walmart’s active shooter training, 26-year-old store associate Melissa Love in Long Beach, California, says it’s inadequate and does not make her feel prepared.
 She said employees essentially watch a video and there is no chance to practice.

 “It’s kind of boring to be honest.
 It wasn’t like you were going to learn anything,” said Love, who has worked at Walmart for three years.
 “It’s like, oh, we have to do this again, and nobody takes it seriously enough.
 You wouldn’t know what to do if it actually happens.”